justanotherdot/justanotherdot/site/posts/Fail_Fast_not_Error_Out.md

 A computation does not need to crash the program in order to fail fast:

-* Errors are for irrecoverable states of program transition; the program depends on writing to disk, and the disk has been ripped out of the server rack and can no longer be accessed via the kernel drivers.
+* Errors are for irrecoverable states of program transition; the program depends on writing to disk for some critical task, and the disk has been ripped out of the server rack and can no longer be accessed via the kernel drivers.
 The kernel tells us something very bad is up, and we die.
 This is fine, because there's no sensible state to transition to in this scenario.

 * Exceptions are for situations where something bad happened, but it's not bad enough to cause us to fail completely, i.e. we can do something to transition